-Attendance at a particular infant school / academy will not guarantee admission to any particular junior school / academy.
-Parents must make a separate application for admission to junior school / academy at the appropriate time.
+Attendance at a particular nursery setting will not guarantee admission to any particular Reception Class or give any advantage to the child's application for Reception.
+Parents must make a separate application for admission to Reception at the appropriate time.

-In accordance with legislation, children who have a statutory statement of special educational need or an Education, Health and Care Plan (EHCP) that names a particular school / academy as being the most appropriate to meet the child's needs must be admitted to that school / academy.
+In accordance with legislation, children who have a statutory statement of special educational need or an Education, Health and Care Plan (EHCP) that names a particular nursery setting must be admitted to that nursery.
 This will reduce the amount of places available to other applicants.